seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1076 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1077 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1069+6=1075
+//// 1071+6=1077

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 270 (2025, Thursday, October 30th at 09:26 pm PST)
+//// File version: 271 (2025, Friday, October 31st at 09:34 pm PST)
-//// Line count (including blank lines and compiler line): 1,135
+//// Line count (including blank lines and compiler line): 1,136

 //// ----------------------------------------------------- \\\\